hsedo777/SATMesh/README.md

    ```
 2. Open the project in **Android Studio**
 3. Let Android Studio automatically install all dependencies
-4. Build and run the app on a physical Android device
+4. Build and run the app on a physical Android device (requires Android 7.0 / API 24 or higher)

 ## 📱 Usage